GfSE/SpecIF/tutorials/06_Very-Simple-Model-FMC.md

 ```

 The instances, the actual model content, have not been discussed, yet:
 - You can easily see the diagram and the two model-elements in *resources*.
-The *properties* carry the information payload; those without a defined value can be omitted, e.g. the diagram has no property of type \"PC-Text\" and the model-elements have no property of type \"PC-Type\".
+The *properties* carry the information payload; those without a defined value can be omitted, e.g. the diagram has no property of type \"PC-Description\" and the model-elements have no property of type \"PC-Type\".
 - The four *statements* are equally easy to interpret: One *shows* relationship per model-element plus the *writes* and *reads* relationships between the model-elements.
 - By the way, if you display this example with the [SpecIF Viewer](http://specif.de/apps-alpha/view.html#import=../examples/06_Very-Simple-Model-FMC.specifz) and you hover the mouse over one of the model-elements or double-click it, you can see the potential of web-technology.
 This is not by virtue of SpecIF, but when the SVG is generated in a way that the model-element *id* is associated to a graphic element and an app like the SpecIF Viewer finds it, such behaviour is easily implemented.